Friendship and Self-Esteem Counselling

-Social and friendship difficulties can show up in different ways.
-Young people may experience:
+Friendship and social difficulties can show up in different ways.
+You might notice:

 -